mpobrien/templ8/README.markdown

 Goals:
 ======
-Templates should be simple, clean, readable.
+Templates should be simple, clean, and readable.
-Should integrate well with java bean conventions.
+Tight integration with the java Map, Set, Iterable, List, Collection paradigm is high priority.
+Java Bean conventional syntax can be implicitly used.

 Variables
 ========

+Use {{ ... }} to evaluate an expression and write the result to the output.

 Access elements in a List by index (must be an integer):
     {{ names[i] }}

-Access elements in a map by key:
+Access elements in a map by key (any object type can be used as a key):
     {{ usernames['Jim'] }}

 Access properties on an object using Java bean (getter) conventions:
     {{ user.userId }} //this will call user.getUserId()

 You can mix and nest these lookups as deep as you want, for example:
-    {{ users[loggedInUser.userId].info.firstName }}
+    {{ users[loggedInUser.userId].info.firstName }} // equivalent to users.get(loggedInUser.getUserId()).getInfo().getFirstName())

 Iterables
 ========

-Loop over any java object that implements Iterable with 'for' blocks:
+Loop over any java object that implements `Iterable` with `for` blocks:
     <ul>
     {% for name in users %}
         <li>{{ name }}</li>
     {% endfor %}
     </ul>

-You can also iterate over any object that implements java.util.Map, binding the key/value pairs to variables inside the contents of the block:
+You can also iterate over any object that implements java.util.Map, while binding the key and value of each pair to variables inside the contents of the block:
     <ul>
     {% for key, value in dataMap %}
         <li>{{ key }} : {{ value }}</li>